-101 Realistic Ways To Lose Weight
+101 Realistic Ways To Lose Weight Naturally & Long Term

-Weight loss isn’t rocket science- the problem with losing weight is having to wade through the cacophony of often contradictive information and misinformation in the media and internet.
+Weight loss isn’t rocket science- the problem with losing weight is having to wade through the cacophony of often contradictory information and misinformation in the media and internet.
 Temporary weight loss is easy- as just about everyone has lost weight for a short period of time and in time put it right back on- the challenge is to keep it off.
 Which isn’t easy given the ever present distracting voices of the innumerable weight loss products, videos, foods and supplements.
 All seeking to create some degree of confusion in the consumer and get you to buy their products.
-In this blog article I share some of the tried and true strategies that I have used over the past 23 years as a personal trainer.
+In this blog article I share some of the tried and true strategies that I have used over the past 27 years as a personal trainer.
 Methods that have helped thousands lose weight and more importantly- keep it off.
 It’s a long list and so I advise you to read it in pieces, making small changes as time goes by instead of trying to do everything all at once.
 Weight loss is one of the few races where slow and steady makes you a winner and you’ll see that you can achieve your weight loss goals without supplements, fad diets, pills or powders.
 Thanks for reading and do be sure to share this with anyone who you think might benefit from it.
-P.S.: It’s actually 102 Realistic Ways To Lose Weight as I added an extra tip!
+By the way, it’s actually 102 Realistic Ways To Lose Weight as I added an extra tip!

 1. Have a big breakfast rich in high fiber carbohydrates and lean proteins and have higher fat foods later in the day when you are more likely to be hungry and possibly overeat.